AnonResearchers/apr-overfitting-benchmark/tools/README.md

 - **Original Repository:** https://github.com/ngocpq/MIPI

 **Instructions:**
-1. Follow setup instructions in `mipi/README.md` to setup environment and download model
+1. Follow setup instructions in `mipi/README.md` to set up the environment and download the model
 2. Change your working directory to `src/mipi-code2vec` and run `pip install -r requirements.txt` and `bash build_extractor.sh`
 3. We found a missing dependency: `pip install protobuf==3.20.*`
-4. To run experiments, ensure your working directory is `src/mipi-code2vec` and run `python mipi_sample.py mipi_patches_8h_deduplicated.json`
+4. To run experiments, ensure your working directory is `src/mipi-code2vec` and run:
+  - `python mipi_sample.py mipi_patches_8h_deduplicated.json --dataset petke` for the classical dataset
+  - `python mipi_sample.py mipi_patches_repairllama.json --dataset repairllama` for the repairllama dataset
-5. Results will be saved under `src/mipi-code2vec/mipi_patches_8h_deduplicated_results.csv`
+5. Results will be saved under:
+  - `src/mipi-code2vec/mipi_patches_8h_deduplicated_results.csv` for the classical dataset
+  - `src/mipi-code2vec/mipi_patches_repairllama_results.csv` for the repairllama dataset

 ---